eficode-academy/git-katas/detached-head/README.md

 # gitkatas
 ## Kata-3 detached headstate
+To get the full experience from this exercise do:
+`. ./setup.sh`.

 The user has ended up in a "detached head" state in the `kata3-detached-head-master` branch.

 This is a scary situation for the user, but as we know, git is not scary.